What do I need to know?

 - consult the publication Pastoral Pioneers of Port Phillip (by RV Billis and AS Kenyon), available online

-Now that you have the name of the run, to search for Pastoral Run plans, use the "Pastoral Run Plans search by name or number of run".
+Now that you have the name of the run, to search for Pastoral Run plans, enter the name into the "Pastoral Run Plans search by name or number of run" search box above.

 To search for Pastoral Run papers, go to step 6.